reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 BERT Question Answering inference works where the ML model selects an answer from the given text; in other words, BERT QA works like this: "What is the answer from the text, assuming the answer to the question exists within the paragraph selected."
 So it's important to select a text potentially containing an answer and a typical pattern to use Wikipedia data to build [Open Domain Question Answering](https://lilianweng.github.io/posts/2020-10-29-odqa/).

 Our QA system is a domain-specific - medical domain-specific question/answering pipeline; hence we need a first pipeline that turns data into a knowledge graph.
-This NLP pipeline is available at Redis LaunchPad, full code is [open source](https://github.com/applied-knowledge-systems/the-pattern) and described in [previous article](https://developer.redis.com/howtos/nlp?utm_campaign=write_for_redis), 5 minute Redis Hackathon 2021 [video](https://www.youtube.com/watch?v=VgJ8DTX5Mt4) and architectural overview below:
+This NLP pipeline is available at Redis LaunchPad.
+Complete code is [open source](https://github.com/applied-knowledge-systems/the-pattern) and described in [previous article](https://developer.redis.com/howtos/nlp?utm_campaign=write_for_redis), 5 minutes Redis Hackathon 2021 [video](https://www.youtube.com/watch?v=VgJ8DTX5Mt4) and architectural overview below:

 ![featured](featured.png)

 # BERT Question Answering pipeline and API
 In the BERT QA pipeline (or in any other modern NLP inference task), there are two steps:

-1) Tokenize text - turn text into numbers
+1) Tokenize text - turn text into numbers.
-2) Run the inference - large matrix multiplication With Redis, we have the opportunity to pre-compute everything and store it in memory, but how do we do it?
+2) Run the inference - large matrix multiplication.
+With Redis, we have the opportunity to pre-compute everything and store it in memory, but how do we do it?
-Unlike with summarization ML learning task, the question is not known in advance, so can't pre-compute all possible answers.
+Unlike with summarisation ML learning task, the question is not known in advance, so can't pre-compute all possible answers.
 But we can pre-tokenize all potential answers - all paragraphs in the dataset using RedisGears:

 ```python
 def parse_sentence(record):